fbpx Skip to Content

 Good Friday’s significance

-The day Jesus died undoubtedly did not seem “good” to the disciples.
-Or to His mother, Mary.
-Or to Mary Magdalene from whom He drove out demons.
+The day Jesus died undoubtedly did not seem “good” to the disciples, or to His mother, Mary.

-Their friend, mentor, son, and redeemer was hanging on a cruel Roman cross.
+Their friend, teacher, son, and redeemer was hanging on a cruel Roman cross.
 Thorns adorned His head, nails driven through both hands and feet.
-They had watched as the soldiers beat Him, spit in His face and mocked Him.
+They had watched as the soldiers flogged Him, spit in His face and mocked Him.

-For Christians, this day marks not an ending but a merciful beginning.
-Jesus became the sacrificial lamb, the bearer of all of the sins of the world.
-Past, present, future.
-All were dealt with on the cross.
+But for Christians, this day marks not an ending but a merciful beginning.
+Jesus became the sacrificial lamb, the One who John the Baptist says, “takes away the sin of the world” (John 1:29).
+Our sin, past, present, future – paid for at the cross.

 As Psalms 85:10 so beautifully states “righteousness and peace have kissed”.
 Because of Jesus, we are declared free.
 Spotless and blameless before an Almighty God.
 This is the significance of Good Friday.